Category: Uncategorized

 Deep Reflection:

-• What step can you take toward reconciliation today?
+• What practical step can you take today to guard your devotion?

 #DeeplyRooted #DailyRenewed